LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 Googling ```ZAM70``` gave me these technical details: [https://www.hisahtech.com/wp-content/uploads/2020/05/ZAM70-LA-A901P-r03-Dell-Latitude-E5450.pdf](https://www.hisahtech.com/wp-content/uploads/2020/05/ZAM70-LA-A901P-r03-Dell-Latitude-E5450.pdf)

-So on the first page we can see that we have a Atmel AT97SC3205 TPM chip running on the SPI bus, which is also connected to two flash chips W25Q64CVSSIQ & W25Q32BVSSIQ:
+So on the first page we can see that we have an Atmel AT97SC3205 TPM chip running on the SPI bus, which is also connected to two flash chips W25Q64CVSSIQ & W25Q32BVSSIQ:

 <img src="/images/2021-11-26/diagramm.png">